It can happen in "The Zone," claims Barry Sears, PhD, the biochemist who created this best-selling diet.

 Weight loss and exercise are key players in helping to prevent diabetes.
 If you already have diabetes, check with your doctor to be sure you don’t need to tweak your diabetes treatment plan before cutting out the calories and ramping up the exercise.

 Though the ratios of protein, fat, and carbs in The Zone Diet are within the ranges recommended by the Institute of Medicine, the diet may be too high in protein if you have kidney disease or certain other health problems.
 You may also have to check cholesterol and fat levels closely if you have high cholesterol.

 The Final Word

 The Zone Diet promises that by balancing your nutrients, you will be able to lose weight and avoid hunger.
-Depending on how much you were used to eating before starting the diet, the last claim is likely to fall flat.
-And the plan’s calorie restrictions and healthy food choices, rather than any intricate food balancing, may be at the heart of any weight loss.
+However, the plan’s calorie restrictions and healthy food choices, rather than any intricate food balancing, may be at the heart of any weight loss.

 You are likely to do best in The Zone if you love to pick out and prepare fresh vegetables and lean protein.
 But it will be a struggle if you love your white flour carbs and sweets.
 And though you can get tips for restaurant dining, it may be tough to stay in The Zone if you prefer to eat out a lot.